List of Murdoch Mysteries characters: William Henry Murdoch

 Murdoch often consults on cases with Dr. Julia Ogden, with whom he is infatuated, although he did not attempt a relationship with her until the first half of season 2.
 As the season progressed, an argument over beliefs and past decisions made by Ogden split up the couple for a time, during which time Murdoch pursued a relationship with Enid Jones.
 However, he and Ogden rekindled their relationship during the season 2 finale on the advice of his half-brother (see below), and it becomes "public" (despite everyone already knowing about it) in the first episode of season 3.
 Ogden and Murdoch become engaged in the finale of season 7 and are married in episode 4 of season 8.

 In the season 2 finale, it is revealed his father had another son, Jasper Linney (of whom Murdoch knew nothing) out of wedlock, before marrying Murdoch's mother.
 Jasper is a sergeant in the North-West Mounted Police and his mannerisms, interests and investigative techniques are similar to those of Murdoch's own (mentioned above), and the two prove successful in working together to solve a gold mining scam case.
-In the season 4 episode Voices, it is revealed that Murdoch has a younger sister, Susanna, who is a nun living in Toronto briefly before returning to her convent in Montreal when it is revealed she is terminally ill.
-Their conversations reveal that they had an Aunt, whose home he left at seventeen, to work at a logging camp.
+In the season 4 episode Voices, it is revealed that Murdoch has a younger sister, Susannah, who is a nun living in Toronto briefly before returning to her convent in Montreal when it is revealed she is terminally ill.
+Their conversations reveal that they had an aunt, whose home he left at seventeen, to work at a logging camp.
 This episode also mentions that Murdoch's father was still alive two years prior and lives in Western Canada.